Universal Relation between Entropy and Kinetics

-\textit{Previously tested examples.} Quite a few tests of the entropy-diffusion relation gave values of $b$ close to or bounded by $2/d$, as predicted by Eqs.~\eqref{eq:two_relations}.
-Numerical studies of a 3D hard-sphere gas gave $b=0.65$~\cite{rosenfeld99}.
-Molecular dynamics (MD) simulations of liquid metals gave $b=0.67$--$0.70$~\cite{Cao2014chin,E:earth14}.
-Experiments on various colloidal monolayers ($d=2$) gave values bounded from above by $b=1$~\cite{MaPRL13,DullensPRL15,LiCommPhys2018,MaJCP19}, and at least twice as high $b$ values for the rotational diffusion coefficient, as expected for its lower dimension ($d=1$)~\cite{LiCommPhys2018}.
-Still, in other cases $b$ was found larger than $2/d$.
-Notably, recent extensive MD simulations of Lennard-Jones fluids gave $b=0.751$~\cite{SaliouPRE2021} (not far from Rosenfeld's original report of $b=0.788$~\cite{rosenfeld77}).
+\textit{Previously tested examples.} Quite a few empirical studies found values of $b$ close to or bounded by $2/d$, as predicted by Eqs.~\eqref{eq:two_relations}.
+Simulations gave $b=0.65$ for a 3D hard-sphere gas~\cite{rosenfeld77}, $b=0.67$--$0.70$ for liquid metals~\cite{Cao2014chin,E:earth14}, and $b=0.70$--$0.73$ and $0.65$ for water and methanol, respectively~\cite{vothJCP23}.
+Experiments on colloidal monolayers ($d=2$) gave values bounded from above by $b=1$~\cite{MaPRL13,DullensPRL15,LiCommPhys2018,MaJCP19}, and at least twice as high $b$ for the rotational diffusion coefficient ($d=1$)~\cite{LiCommPhys2018}.
+Still, recent extensive MD simulations of Lennard-Jones fluids gave $b=0.751$~\cite{SaliouPRE2021}.
+This can be attributed to the above-mentioned dependencies on density and temperature.